New Netherland: Chartered trading companies

-Pre-colonial population
+Indigenous population

 The first trading partners of the New Netherlanders were the Algonquins who lived in the area.
 The Dutch depended on the native nations to capture, skin, and deliver pelts to them, especially beaver.
 It is likely that Hudson's peaceful contact with the Mahicans encouraged them to establish Fort Nassau in 1614, the first of many garrisoned trading stations.
-In 1628, the Mohawks (members of the Iroquois Confederacy) conquered the Mahicans, who retreated to Connecticut.
+In 1628, the Mohawks, members of the Iroquois Confederacy, conquered the Mahicans, who retreated to Connecticut.
 The Mohawks gained a near-monopoly in the fur trade with the Dutch, as they controlled the upstate Adirondacks and Mohawk Valley through the center of New York.

 The Algonquin Lenape population around New York Bay and along the lower Hudson River were seasonally migrational people.
 The Dutch called the numerous band collectively the River Indians, known the exonyms associated with place names as the Wecquaesgeek, Hackensacks, Raritans, Canarsee, and Tappans.
 These groups had the most frequent contact with the New Netherlanders.
 The Munsee inhabited the Highlands, Hudson Valley, and northern New Jersey, while the Susquehannocks lived west of the Delaware River along the Susquehanna River, which the Dutch regarded as their boundary with Virginia.

 Company policy required land to be purchased from the Indians.
 The Dutch West India Company would offer a land patent, and the recipient would be responsible for negotiating a deal with representatives of the local tribes, usually the sachem or high chief.
 The Indians referred to the Dutch colonists as Swannekins, or salt water people; they had vastly different conceptions of ownership and use of land than the colonists did, and difficulties sometimes arose concerning the expectations on both sides.

 The colonists thought that their proffer of gifts in the form of sewant or manufactured goods was a trade agreement and defense alliance, which gave them exclusive rights to farming, hunting, and fishing.
-Often, the Indians did not vacate the property, or reappeared seasonally according to their migration patterns.
+Often, the Indians did not vacate the property or reappeared seasonally according to their migration patterns.
 They were willing to share the land with the colonists, but the Indians did not intend to leave or give up access.
 This misunderstanding and other differences led to violent conflict later.
 At the same time, such differences marked the beginnings of a multicultural society.

 Early settlement

 Like the French in the north, the Dutch focused their interest on the fur trade.
 To that end, they cultivated contingent relations with the Five Nations of the Iroquois to procure greater access to key central regions from which the skins came.

-The Dutch encouraged a kind of feudal aristocracy over time, to attract settlers to the region of the Hudson River, in what became known as the system of the Charter of Freedoms and Exemptions.
+The Dutch encouraged a kind of feudal aristocracy over time to attract settlers to the region of the Hudson River in what became known as the system of the Charter of Freedoms and Exemptions.
 Further south, a Swedish trading company that had ties with the Dutch tried to establish its first settlement along the Delaware River three years later.
 Without resources to consolidate its position, New Sweden was gradually absorbed by New Holland and later in Pennsylvania and Delaware.